Avaiga/taipy-doc/docs/manuals/core/entities/data-node-mgt.md

 - A boolean
 - `null`

 However, the content of a JSON data node can vary.
-By default, JSON data node can also encode and decode:
+By default, JSON data node provided by Taipy can also encode and decode:

 - Python [`enum.Enum`](https://docs.python.org/3/library/enum.html).
 - A [`datetime.datetime`](https://docs.python.org/3/library/datetime.html#datetime-objects) object.